TallKite/linnstrument-firmware/README.md

 requestAllUserSettings.mid

--------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

-DOUBLE VOLUME FADERS: On the Volume screen, press both split pads at once.
-There will be two horizontal faders, one for each split.
-You can use a splitter on your computer's stereo headphones output and send one side to your amp and the other to an earbud that you wear as you play as an in-ear monitor.
-You can control the volume of both from the Volume screen.
-Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords.

-*Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
-Each track receives the Linnstrument's midi from one of the 2 main channels (usually 1 and 16).
-Each track has a gain effect which you midi-learn to the volume CC.
-Now one volume fader will control your amp and the other will control your earbud.*

-CHANNEL PRESSURE FIX: see https://www.kvraudio.com/forum/viewtopic.php?t=591770

 -------- MICROTONAL FEATURES --------

-On the Global Settings screen, long-press the lower left pad (VIEW MAIN) to go to the main microLinn menu.
+To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can short-press it.
+On a LinnStrument 200, you can also tap the green button in column 17.

 Main menu, *LONG-PRESS EACH BUTTON* to see its function (* = not yet functional)

-col 2) Set left/right column offset (OFF, 2 to 8)
+col 2) Set left/right column offset (OFF, 2 to 25)
 col 3) Set left/right row offset (OFF, -25 to 25, NOVR = no overlap)

 col 5) Left/right non-microtonal
-  row 1) * Collapse to scale (OFF, 1 to N, AVG = average)
+  row 1) * Condense to scale (OFF, VAR = variable, AVG = average, 1 to N = # of edosteps)
-  row 2) Show custom light pattern (OFF, A, A#, B) row 3) * Hammer-on window in cents (OFF, 10 to 2400) row 4) * Hammer-on new note-on (OFF, ON) row 5) * Pull-off mode (OFF, various)
+  row 2) Show custom light pattern (OFF, A, A#, B) row 3) * Hammer-on window in cents (OFF, 10 to 500) row 4) * Hammer-on new note-on (OFF, ON) row 5) * Pull-off mode (OFF, various)